mknejp/std-format/README.md

 std-format
 ==========

-Sample implementation of my idea in the std-proposals@isocpp.org mailing list regarding IOstream.
+Sample implementation of my concept for the [std-proposals@isocpp.org](https://groups.google.com/a/isocpp.org/forum/?fromgroups#!topic/std-proposals/89RQz9BP7mY) forum regarding IOstream.

 It is far from complete and still has unfinished parts and room for improvement but it can already be used to do very basic formatting.